 The Schumacher Center Library Catalog

-To isolate and search E. F. Schumacher's Collection, use the special collection keyword SCHUM.
+To isolate and search E. F. Schumacher's Collection, search by "call number" and use the special collection keyword SCHUM.

 Please note that...